-The Dominican Republic has a total population of 10.4 million people, of which about 75% live in urban areas.
+The Dominican Republic has a total population of 10.7 million people, of which about 75% live in urban areas.
 Racially, Dominicans are predominantly of mixed origin (73%), with sizable white (16%) and black (11%) minorities.
-Recent eight cities DNA testing has shown that the overall genetic pool of the Dominican Republic is 52% European, 40% Sub-Saharan African and 8% Native American.
+Recent DNA testing has shown that the overall genetic pool of the Dominican Republic is 49% Sub-Saharan African, 39% European, and 4% Native American.

-The largest population centers in the country are: Santo Domingo de Guzmán - the Dominican capital and the largest city in the Caribbean and Central American region, with a population of three million, Santiago, La Romana, San Pedro de Macorís, Higüey, San Francisco de Macorís, Puerto Plata and La Vega.
+The largest population centers in the country are Santo Domingo de Guzmán (the Dominican capital and the largest city in the Caribbean and Central American region, with a population of three million), Santiago, La Romana, San Pedro de Macorís, Higüey, San Francisco de Macorís, Puerto Plata and La Vega.